Skip to main content

-Continuous managed maintenance happens from time to time and directly in your maintenance windows without requiring any action from your end.
+Continuous managed maintenance happens from time to time and directly in your maintenance windows without requiring any action from you.
+These updates are separate than those offered by service updates.

 Service Updates

-Service updates is a feature in Amazon ElastiCache that enables you to apply certain service updates at your discretion.
-These updates can be of the following types: security patches or minor software updates.
+Service updates enable you to apply security patches or minor software updates at your discretion.
 These updates help strengthen security, reliability, and operational performance of your clusters.

-When service updates applicable to your clusters become available, we will notify you via several channels, including the Amazon ElastiCache console, email, Amazon Simple Notification Service (SNS), AWS Personal Health Dashboard, and Amazon CloudWatch events.
+When service updates applicable to your clusters become available, we will notify you via several channels, including the ElastiCache console, email, Amazon Simple Notification Service (SNS), AWS Personal Health Dashboard, and Amazon CloudWatch.

-Updates available via our continuous managed maintenance are separate than those offered by service updates.
-Updates applied via continuous managed maintenance are directly scheduled in your maintenance windows without any action needed from your side.
+Updates available via our continuous managed maintenance are separate than those offered by service updates, and are directly scheduled in your maintenance windows without any action needed from your side.
 Service updates are timed and give you control on when you want to apply by the “Recommended Apply by Date”.
 If they are still not applied by then, ElastiCache may schedule these updates in your maintenance window.

 If your ElastiCache cluster is participating in a HIPAA, PCI, or FedRAMP compliance program, you must apply service updates by their “Recommended Apply by Date” in order to maintain compliance.
 For more information, please see Self-Service Security Updates for Compliance.